payu-india/CMS-Chatbot/docs/No Code Payments/payment-links-dashboard/categorize-the-payment-links-view.md

 ---
-title: Categorize the Payment Links View
+title: Filter the Payment Links
 excerpt: >-
   The **Filter** menu enables you to filter the link results using the status of the payment link.